cfengine/starter_pack/README.md

 CFEngine enterprise can be pretty hard/tedious to build, because of many repos and dependencies.
 This is an attempt to make it easier for new developers.
+It is by no means finished, please add GitHub Issues and Pull Requests :)

 ## Installing vagrant and virtualbox